Skip to content

 During the process of nominating a school, the parent or carer, and child or young person have a right to name any special school they feel is suitable.

-East Sussex County Council will follow the procedure of assessing the viability of the school nominated using guidance given in the Children And Families Act 2014.
-This will include consultation with the nominated school, or the Local Authority the school resides in if out of area.
+East Sussex County Council will follow the procedure of assessing the viability of the school nominated.
+This is carried out using guidance given in the Children And Families Act 2014.
+It will include consultation with the nominated school, or the Local Authority the school resides in if out of area.

-East Sussex County Council will secure a place in the nominated school unless (paraphrasing Section 39 of the Children and Families Act 2014):
+East Sussex County Council will secure a place in the nominated school unless:

 For more detail on this, read section 39 of the Children and Families Act 2014.

-Scope provide guidance and information on choosing a special school for your child.
+Scope provide guidance and information on choosing a special school for your child on their website:

 Finding a School in East Sussex